Wayne D. Watson, Ph.D., President

 for Chicago Public Schools.
 She has worked as an educational administrator, consultant,

 and conducted many lectures and seminars in various educational areas.
+Judge Bush

-The Thurgood Marshall Outstanding Jurist Award.
+Thurgood Marshall Outstanding Jurist Award.

-Judge Bush has a bachelor's degree in history and a master's degree in Education
+Judge Bush has a bachelor's degree in history and a master's degree in Education from

-training as an Ethics Officer by the Illinois Ethics Commission.
+as an Ethics Officer by the Illinois Ethics Commission.